scanoss/scanoss-engine/README.md

     Once the image is built, run the container with all required components available out of the box.

-    Ensure sufficient disk storage for mining required components.
-It's recommended to map volumes to the default destinations to reuse the generated Knowledge Base once built.
-Replace `<DATA_DIR>` with a local directory of the Docker host in the command below.
+    Replace `<LDB_DATA_DIR>` with a local directory containing the Knowledge Base in the Docker host.

     ```sh
       docker run --rm \
         -p 8083:8083 \
-        -v <DATA_DIR>:/var/lib/ldb \
+        -v <LDB_DATA_DIR>:/var/lib/ldb \
         -it scanoss-engine
     ```

     - The API is configured to listen on port 8083.

-    - The KB is internally located at `/var/lib/ldb/`.
+    - The SCANOSS engine looks for databases in `/var/lib/ldb/`.

     - The configuration variable `ScanningURL` defines the base URL for the source file's URL present in the output response.